Elijas/auto-youtube-subscription-playlist-2/README.md

       - Playlist ID (last part (after `?list=` in `https://www.youtube.com/playlist?list=PLd0LhgZxFkVKh_JNXcdHoPYo832Wu9fub`)
       - `ALL`, to add all new videos from all of your subscriptions
       - NOTE: custom URLs cannnot be used (i.e. the last part of `https://www.youtube.com/c/skate702`).
 Please get the channel's ID as described in the Troubleshooting section under `Cannot query for user <USERNAME>`
+    - Optionally add a number of days in column C. The playlist in this row will not be updated until that many days have passed.
     - Optionally add a number of days in column D. Videos in the playlist that have been published that many days before are going to be removed from the playlist.
+    - Optionally add `No` to column E to remove all new videos under 1 minute in length from being added to the playlist.

 3. Run the script:
       - In Sheet's menu: `YouTube Controls` / `Update Playlists`